mvousden/ste/readme.md

 C89, but you can compile this library into a shared object for use in your language of choice.

-The templating mechanism uses POSIX' basename method to resolve filenames, so if you're on Windows, you'll need to code this in yourself, because I have no idea.
+Note that this uses POSIX' basename method to resolve filenames, so if you're on Windows, you'll need to code this in yourself, because I have no idea.

 Gotcha: Nesting and Recursion
 ---